DaveBullet1050/BatoceraHelpers/README/PreferredControllerOrder README.md

 Whilst you can set controller assignment to  player order system wide, via the CONTROLLER menu, there's 2 problems:
 1. If you disconnect a controller (e.g. a Bluetooth or USB controller), then this mapping is lost
 2. Inconsistency in overriding on a per system or game basis.
-Some emulators (e.g.Nintendo64) allow you to override which controllers get assigned, but some don't.
-Again, if you disconnect a controller - then the order preference is lost
+Some emulators (e.g.Nintendo64) allow you to override which controllers get assigned, but some don't

+In my situation I have:
+- 2 permanent USB zero delay arcade (Dragonwise) controllers for player 1 and 2.
+- 2 additional handheld controllers (USB 8bitdo Pro)
+- 1 additional wheel (Logitech G923)

-In my situation I have 2 permanent USB zero delay arcade (Dragonwise) controllers for player 1 and 2.
-On occasion, I want to be able to plug in additional handheld controllers, e.g. USB 8bitdo or a wheel and have these used as priority (when present).
-Unfortunately Batocera doesn't have a per game "priority" or ability to assign which controllers should be used when an emulator doesn't support it.
-I wanted something universal, that didn't care about emulation system being used and allowed for occasionally connected controllers (not losing configuration if unplugged).
+The handhelds and wheel aren't always present.
+I want to fix the order assigned and have a fall back when not present, to guaratee the order assigned to players.
+I wanted something universal, that didn't care about emulation system being used and allowed for occasionally connected controllers (not losing order if unplugged).

 ## Required changes
 Copy down the following 2 files: